-- ▶ measures to prohibit and eliminate all forms of harmful traditional practices, including, but not limited to, female genital mutilation and early and forced marriages (art.
-24(3)) - social security and childcare services and facilities (arts.
-26 and 18(3)); - ▶ standard of living and measures, including material assistance and support programmes with regard to nutrition, clothing and housing, to ensure the child's physical, mental, spiritual, moral and social development and reduce poverty and inequality (art.
+- survival and development (art.
+6(2)) - health and health services, in particular primary health care (art.
+24) - social security and childcare services and facilities (arts.
+26 and 18(3)); - standard of living and measures, including material assistance and support programmes with regard to nutrition, clothing and housing, to ensure the child's physical, mental, spiritual, moral and social development and reduce poverty and inequality (art.
 27, paras.
 1-3) - measures to protect children from substance abuse (art.
 33)

-▶ Education, leisure and cultural activities
+Education, leisure and cultural activities

-- right to education, including vocational training and guidance (art.
-28) - aims of education with reference also to quality of education (art.
+- ▶ right to education, including vocational training and guidance (art.
+28) - > aims of education with reference also to quality of education (art.
 29) - cultural rights of children belonging to indigenous and minority groups (art.
 30) - rest, play, leisure, recreation and cultural and artistic activities (art.
 31)

-► Special protection measures
+Special protection measures

 - children outside their country of origin seeking refugee protection, unaccompanied asylum-seeking children, internally displaced children, migrant children and children affected by migration (art.
-22) - ▶ children belonging to a minority or an indigenous group (art.
-30) - economic exploitation, including child labour, with specific reference to applicable minimum ages (art.
-32) - use of children in the illicit production and trafficking of narcotic drugs and psychotropic substances (art.
-33) - sexual exploitation and sexual abuse (art.
-34) - sale, trafficking and abduction (art.
+22) - children belonging to a minority or an indigenous group (art.
+30) - > economic exploitation, including child labour, with specific reference to applicable minimum ages (art.
+32) - ▶ use of children in the illicit production and trafficking of narcotic drugs and psychotropic substances (art.
+33) - sale, trafficking and abduction (art.
 35) - other forms of exploitation (art.
-36) - > sentencing of children, in particular the prohibition of capital punishment and life imprisonment (art.
-37 (a)) and the existence of alternative sanctions based on a restorative approach; - ▶ children deprived of their liberty, and measures to ensure that any arrest, detention or imprisonment of a child shall be used as a measure of last resort and for the shortest appropriate time and that legal and other assistance is promptly provided (art.
+36) - sentencing of children, in particular the prohibition of capital punishment and life imprisonment (art.
+37 (a)) and the existence of alternative sanctions based on a restorative approach; - children deprived of their liberty, and measures to ensure that any arrest, detention or imprisonment of a child shall be used as a measure of last resort and for the shortest appropriate time and that legal and other assistance is promptly provided (art.
 37 (b)-(d)) - children in armed conflicts (art.
 38), including physical and psychological recovery and social reintegration (art.
 39) - physical and psychological recovery and social reintegration (art.
 39) - administration of juvenile justice (art.
-40), the existence of specialised and separate courts and the applicable minimum age of criminal responsibility
+40), the existence of specialised and separate courts and the applicable minimum age of criminal responsibility17